Avalanche stability transition in interacting quasiperiodic systems: Real-space renormalization

+with $\xi < (\geq)1$ indicating the insulating (thermal) link.
+Here we introduce a parameter $\alpha$ to adjust the critical disorder strength so that it agrees with the open system simulation in Sec.~\ref{sec:open}, which we found to be $\alpha=0.1$ (note that we use a single parameter to fit both the random and the quasiperiodic models).
+The free parameter $\alpha$ does not change the universality class and qualitative features of the RG flow but only affects the exact value of the critical point (see Appendix \ref{app:rg}).
+For insulating links, we can define the primary length $d_{j,j+1}=1/\xi_{j,j+1}-1$.
+After characterizing all links, we group similar-type links into a block whose physical and primary length is given by the sum of component links.

-with $\Delta h_j = h_{j+1}-h_{j}$.
-The parameter $\alpha$ is fixed at $0.1$ for both models so that the critical $W$ is close to the values obtained from the open system simulations.
-Through Eq.~\eqref{eq:rg-first}, we can use the exact microscopic model as the initial configuration for RG \cite{Appendix}.
+Through Eq.~\eqref{eqxi}, we can use the exact microscopic model as the initial configuration for RG.
 The purpose of this analysis is obviously not predicting the critical disorder strength, but comparing the two models and highlighting the different natures of their seemingly similar ETH-MBL transitions.